Balkh: Judaism

+Arab conquests and Islamization

 At the time of the Islamic conquest of Persia in the 7th century, however, Balkh had provided an outpost of resistance and a safe haven for the Persian emperor Yazdegerd III who fled there from the armies of Umar.
-Later, in the 9th century, during the reign of Ya'qub bin Laith as-Saffar, Islam became firmly rooted in the local population.

-Arabs occupied Persia in 642 (during the Caliphate of Uthman, 644–656 AD).
+Later, in the 9th century, during the reign of Ya'qub bin Laith as-Saffar, Islam became firmly rooted in the local population.Arabs occupied Persia in 642 (during the Caliphate of Uthman, 644–656 AD).
 Attracted by the grandeur and wealth of Balkh, they attacked it in 645 AD.
 It was only in 653 when Arab commander al-Ahnaf raided the town again and compelled it to pay tribute.
 The Arab hold over the town, however, remained tenuous.
 The area was brought under Arab control only after it was reconquered by Muawiya in 663 AD.
 Prof. Upasak describes the effect of this conquest in these words: "The Arabs plundered the town and killed the people indiscriminately.
 It is said that they raided the famous Buddhist shrine of Nava-Vihara, which the Arab historians call 'Nava Bahara' and describe it as one of the magnificent places, which comprised a range of 360 cells around the high stupas'.
 They plundered the gems and jewels that were studded on many images and stupas and took away the wealth accumulated in the Vihara but probably did no considerable harm to other monastic buildings or to the monks residing there".

 The Arab attacks had little effect on the normal ecclesiastical life in the monasteries or Balkh Buddhist population outside.
 Buddhism continued to flourish with their monasteries as the centres of Buddhist learning and training.
 Scholars, monks and pilgrims from China, India and Korea continued to visit this place.
 Several revolts were made against the Arab rule in Balkh.

 The Arabs' control over Balkh did not last long as it soon came under the rule of a local prince, a zealous Buddhist called Nazak (or Nizak) Tarkhan.
 He expelled the Arabs from his territories in 670 or 671.
 He is said to have not only reprimanded the Chief Priest (Barmak) of Nava-Vihara but beheaded him for embracing Islam.
 As per another account, when Balkh was conquered by the Arabs, the head priest of the Nava-Vihara had gone to the capital and became a Muslim.
 This displeased the people of the Balkh.
 He was deposed and his son was placed in his position.